Lead Data Engineer

 This is just a brief overview of the role.
 For the full details, simply apply with your CV and we'll be in touch to discuss it further.

-Tenth Revolution Group are the go-to recruiter for Data & AI roles in the UK offering more opportunities across the country than any other recruitment agency.
-We're the proud sponsor and supporter of SQLBits, Power Platform World Tour, and the London Fabric User Group.
+Tenth Revolution Group are the go-to recruiter for Data & AI roles in the UK, offering more opportunities nationwide than any other recruitment agency.
+We are proud sponsors of SQLBits, Power Platform World Tour and the London Fabric User Group.

 Related Jobs